intel-analytics/BigDL-2.x/docs/docs/Orca/data.md

 ```
 collect()
 ```
 This method returns a list that contains all of the elements in this XShards.
-This API works on both SparkXShards and RayXshards.

-#### **Repartition SparkXShards**
+#### **Repartition XShards**

-You can repartition SparkXShards to different number of partitions.
+You can repartition XShards to different number of partitions.
 ```
 repartition(num_partitions)
 ```
 * `num_partitions` is the target number of partitions for the new XShards.

-The method returns a new SparkXShards that has exactly num_partitions partitions.
+The method returns a new XShards that has exactly num_partitions partitions.

-#### **Split SparkXShards**
+#### **Split XShards**

-You can split one XShards into multiple SparkXShards.
-Each element in the SparkXShards needs be a list or tuple with same length.
+You can split one XShards into multiple XShards.
+Each element in the XShards needs be a list or tuple with same length.
 ```
 split()
 ```
-This method returns splits of SparkXShards.
+This method returns splits of XShards.
 If each element in the input SparkDataShard is not a list or tuple, return list of input SparkDataShards.

-#### **Save/Load SparkXShards**
+#### **Save/Load XShards**

-You can save SparkXShards as SequenceFiles of serialized objects.
+You can save XShards on Spark as SequenceFiles of serialized objects.
 The serializer used is pyspark.serializers.PickleSerializer.
 ```
 save_pickle(path, batchSize=10)